UMAprotocol/UMIPs/add_iFarm_Price_ID.md

     - FARM
         - Uniswap for FARM/ETH LP which is the officially supported LP by Harvest and currently has the largest liquidity
-        - FARM/USDC on cryptowatch View [here](https://cryptowat.ch/assets/farm)
+        - FARM/USDC and FATM/ETH on Cryptowatch View [here](https://cryptowat.ch/assets/farm) can be used as a backup reference.
         - Binance, Coinbase, Kraken for ETH/USD (follows the specifications in UMIP-6) to convert native FARM/ETH LP to USD
     - iFARM
         - [Contract Address](https://etherscan.io/address/0x1571eD0bed4D987fe2b498DdBaE7DFA19519F651) which details in getPricePerFullShare the exchange rate between FARM and iFARM accounting for the "decimals" property (18)